fsantanna/fsantanna.github.io/Pingus/menu-full.md

 This is the full commented code for the structured main menu:

 <pre>
+-- The language still misses very basic functionality like primitive integers -- and strings.
+Hence, the code relies on native C symbols, which are -- prefixed with an underscore (e.g., `_255` and `_("Story")`).
+-- `Pico` is a simple graphical library based on SDL.

--- include auxiliary files
+-- Includes auxiliary files
 ^"prelude.ceu"
 ^"int.ceu"
 ^"float.ceu"
 ^"pico.ceu"

--- The language still misses very basic functionality like primitive integers -- and strings.
-Hence, the code relies on native C symbols, which are -- prefixed with an underscore (e.g., `_255` and `_("Story")`).
--- `Pico` is a simple graphical library based on SDL.

--- set initial graphical properties
+-- Sets the initial window properties
 <b>output</b> Pico.Set.Title _("Pingus")
 <b>output</b> Pico.Set.Size [_641,_481]
 <b>output</b> Pico.Set.Zoom [_100,_100]